ignSKRRRTT/tnttagutilities/readme.md

 - Navigate to the folder using the `cd` command: for example `cd C:/users/Aiden/Desktop/tnttagutilities`
 - Run `npm install` to download this project's dependencies
 - Run `npm start` to start this
-- The proxy is now up and running, follow the above instructions to use it in Minecraft.
+- You will be prompted to login with microsoft.
+Once logged in the proxy will redirect you to hypixel and you will be able to use the mod!
 - To stop the program, type `exit` in the command prompt, or close the window.

 **Most of these steps you will only have to do once.
 Further uses will just require you to cd to the app in powershell or CMD and run `npm start`**